brct-james/apricate-docs/docs/guides/Alpha Quickstart.md

 ## Warehouses Advanced

+Warehouses are automatically created as needed for every user at every location in the game, whenever an item is first added to a location.

+### Feedback Questions

-(note: for feedback, would it be more user friendly to simply use the summary format i.e. 'Potato|Tiny' in a string:int map rather than using an object/struct here?)
+- Would it be more user friendly to simply use the summary format i.e. 'Potato|Tiny' in a string:int map rather than using an object/struct for produce?
+This would bring it in line with the other warehouse fields, at the cost of some user-side parsing and more keys in the map.

 ## Plots and Plants Advanced

-note for feedback: TS-PR-HS!Plot-0

-- - The `size` field is Average, which maps to 16.
-Larger plots hold more plants, or a smaller number of larger plants (see Plots and Plants Advanced)

-should add a Slots int field that matches up with size for plots?
+Actions are case-insensitive but space-sensitive

+See Sizes Advanced section for map between String and Integer sizes.

+### Plot and Plant Size

+...TODO...

+### Consumable Options

+...TODO...

+### Feedback Questions

+- Duplicate from Sizes questions: should I add a 'Slots' Integer field on plots that corresponds to the Integer Size of the plot?
+- Is there too much date in the response when interacting/planting?
+I could simply send the new quantity of the consumable/seed rather than the whole warehouse, for example.
+Would that be an improvement?
-feedback: too much data in response to plant, interact? should response include a cooldown_duration field with seconds integer (growth_complete_timestamp already included on plot object)
+- Should plot responses include a cooldown_duration field with a seconds Integer?
+Note: growth_complete_timestamp is already included on the plot object.
+Would this be a meaningful improvement or more clutter in the response?

-note: consumable options and size

-note: actions are case insensitive but space sensitive
+- The plot-id (e.g. TS-PR-HS!Plot-0) is not my favorite, but "!" is one of the few symbols that doesn't need to be encoded, otherwise "|" would be my go-to.
+Any thoughts on improving this selector?

 ## Growth Stages Advanced

-Placeholder: Read below in the Growth Stages Advanced section for more info on Growth Stages including Optional Stages, Early Harvests, and Multi Harvests

-(note: 'Spectral Grass' would also be valid - case insensitive, may replace spaces with underscores)

-Feedback Requested on this section:
+Growth Stages are the building blocks of plant growth.
+They are one of the deeper parts of the game, so will be reviewed extensively below.

+### Growth Actions Advanced

+...TODO...

+### Consumable Options

+...TODO...

+### Optional Stages

+...TODO...

+### Early Harvests

+...TODO...

+### Multi Harvests

+...TODO...

+### Feedback Questions

 - Should the growth_stages ordered array remain an array, or will this cause problems and should be converted to a map with integer keys to guarantee order

 - Should there be a tools or actions endpoint with a map from Action Name to Tool Name, or is it fun to try and figure out the association yourself

 - Should ActionToSkip be removed and just use Optional or maybe Skippable bool to indicate?
 ## Terminology

 The game should follow a consistent terminology.
 Please report in discord if the documentation or an endpoint uses inconsistent or contradictory terminology.